fanbuduke17/CoEpiNet/README.md

 ## Things **not** included
 1. real data (proprietary)
-2. codes for running inference on real data
+2. codes for inference on real data

 ## How to run simulations